MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/cannot-update-database-or-object-is-read-onlyerror-3027.md

 - The database file is stored on read-only media.

-- In a network environment, you do not have write privileges for the database file.
+- In a network environment, you don't have write privileges for the database file.

 - When working with a secured database, the database or one of its objects (such as a field or table) may be set to read-only.
 You may not have permission to access this data with your user name and password.